metamath/lamp-guide/docs/index.md

 Checkbox Allow new disjoints:
 Allow the addition of new disjoints.

-Checkbox Allow new statements/steps:
+Checkbox Allow new statements‡:
-Allow the addition of new statements/steps.
+Allow the addition of new statements‡.

 Checkbox Allow new variables:
 Allow the addition of new variables.